-Yes, I’m nearly a vegan.
+Yes, I’m a vegetarian.
 But I’m also human and I miss bacon sometimes.
 Luckily, I’m perfectly happy with a couple facon bacon recipes I’ve found on the internet!
 When I started my lectin-free diet, I decided I needed to quickly come up with a recipe for tempeh bacon that fit so I wouldn’t miss out on that familiar taste.

 I based this recipe on my favorite tempeh bacon recipe, which is from kblog.lunchboxbunch.com.
 I love to use Tempeh Tantrum, which is a local brand that I buy from Lakewinds Co-Op.
 It’s super fresh and doesn’t contain grains like a lot of the ones from bigger retailers.